TQT-Public/speech-parser-docker/README.md

 ### Use an absolute path in Docker

 #### In Docker, relative paths may cause issues.
-To avoid any confusion, ensure you are using an absolute path to the Vosk model in your Docker container.
+To avoid any confusion, ensure you are using an absolute path to the Vosk model in your Docker container

 ```bash
 # Docker File Paths